Franklin M. Doolittle: Biography

-In 1926 Doolittle closed the radio store he had started in 1920, in order to concentrate on broadcasting.
+In 1926, Doolittle closed the radio store he had started in 1920, to concentrate on broadcasting.
 On November 30, 1933, he married the former Frances Cooper, and they went on to have three children.

 The original broadcasting stations employed "amplitude modulation" (AM) transmitters.
-During the 1930s Edwin Howard Armstrong developed a competing transmission technology, "wide-band frequency modulation" (FM).
+During the 1930s, Edwin Howard Armstrong developed a competing transmission technology, "wide-band frequency modulation" (FM).
 Doolittle was impressed with FM's potential, in particular due to its high-fidelity and near immunity to static interference, and in early 1939 announced plans to convert an existing experimental high frequency "Apex" station on Meriden Mountain, W1XPW, from AM transmissions into an FM broadcasting station.
 This station, (later WDRC-FM, now WHCN), inaugurated regular programming on October 2.
 W1XPW was the third FM station to broadcast on a regular schedule, following Edwin Armstrong's W2XMN in Alpine, New Jersey, and the Yankee Network's W1XOJ in Massachusetts.
 However, W2XMN was unaffiliated with any AM stations, and W1XOJ was owned by the Yankee radio network, so station publicity referred to W1XPW as the "first frequency-modulated outlet to be built by an independently-owned commercial broadcasting station" (WDRC).
-In 1952 Doolittle returned to dual-transmitter stereo experimentation, when New York City's WQXR paired with its FM sister station, WQXR-FM, to transmit a stereo program that was relayed for rebroadcast by WDRC and WDRC-FM.
+In 1952, Doolittle returned to dual-transmitter stereo experimentation, when New York City's WQXR paired with its FM sister station, WQXR-FM, to transmit a stereo program that was relayed for rebroadcast by WDRC and WDRC-FM.

-In 1959 Doolittle sold his radio station holdings and retired.
-He died on March 4, 1979, at Yale-New Haven Hospital, at the age of 85.
+In 1959, Doolittle sold his radio station holdings and retired.
+He died on March 4, 1979, at Yale-New Haven Hospital, aged 85.